- Cultish Creative

 Yes, it’s a song about robbing people.
 But it’s also a song about getting your respect, and how sometimes, you just have to take it.

 In 2000, it was the rare rap mosh pit song.
 Somehow, without being anywhere near rap-metal shenanigans, here was M.O.P., flipping a Sam and Dave track,* and bringing that Public Enemy level of aggression from a pair of turntables.
 Punk AF.
 The video tells you everything you need to know.
-And if this is your first encounter, I wish I could pop-up video some of the faces in this video too:
+And if this is your first encounter, please know that I wish I could pop-up video highlight some of the names of the faces here too.
+It was a big deal on TV in 2000:

 Start to finish, if a DJ put it on, basically you could bet on all the guys going wild and something somewhere being broken.